How to change your thought patterns

 Can you change your thought patterns?

 Your thoughts often happen automatically and you might not always be aware of them.
 Over time, they can become so reinforced that you don’t realise you have the power to change them and believe that’s just the way things are.
-The good news is there are things you can do to change your thought patterns in ways that reduce stress and support your mental health
+The good news is there are things you can do to change your thought patterns in ways that reduce stress and support your mental health.

 How to reframe your thinking

 Learning how to reframe your thinking allows you to view situations from different perspectives so you can make more informed decisions.
 You can practice reframing your thoughts at any time using simple techniques.
 If your thought patterns are negatively impacting your mental health, it can be helpful to learn how to reframe those thought patterns with the support of a therapist.
-Here are some steps you can take if you want to reframe your thinking.
+Here are some steps you can take if you want to reframe your thinking:

 Practice noticing your thought patterns

 The first step in reframing your thought patterns is building a mindful awareness of the thoughts you are having.
-Observing your thoughts can be tricky, but gets easier with practice.
+Observing your thoughts can be tricky, but it gets easier with practice.
 Ask yourself what stories you are telling yourself about the situation you’re in.
-Explore how the different types of thoughts you have can make you feel differently depending on the thought.
+Explore how different types of thoughts can influence how you feel.
 It can help to familiarise yourself with common thought patterns that can cause issues for people.
-Some people find mindfulness exercises helpful when they’re trying to tune into their thoughts.
+Learn more about common biased ways of thinking by reading our factsheet on common thought patterns and how they can affect your life.

+Some people find mindfulness exercises helpful when they’re trying to tune in to their thoughts.
 It’s important to notice your thoughts without judging them.
 Remember that you don’t have to feel bad for having a thought, and you are in control of how you respond to your thoughts.

 Gathering evidence for thoughts

 Biased thought patterns give you an inaccurate view of the world around you.
-This means that your thoughts about a situation might not be reflecting what’s actually happening.
+This means that your thoughts about a situation might not reflect what’s actually happening.
 Once you have identified a thought, compare it to the facts of the situation.
 Ask yourself if there is any evidence supporting the thought, or any evidence that doesn’t support it.

 Explore alternative explanations